 Besides motivating your team, this will show other people that your company values hard work and motivation, which will do wonders for your brand’s image.

-We've published a great series of guides that you'll find very useful for coming up with ideas to recognise remote employees with some fun activities:
+We've published a great series of guides that you'll find very useful for coming up with virtual recognition ideas to show virtual employee recognition in an efficient and effective way.

 4. Invest In Their Professional Development